Polynucleotides

 What I tell everyone.

-Rare: allergic reaction (the product is highly purified and allergy testing isn’t typically required), infection at injection points (good aftercare prevents this).
+Rare: allergic reaction.
+The product is highly purified.
+Allergy testing isn’t usually required.
+Infection at injection points (good aftercare prevents this).

 Good to know.